-Barron Trump Will Be America’s ‘First Homeschool Shooter,’ SNL Writer Says
+Barron Trump Will Be America’s ‘First Homeschool Shooter,’ ‘SNL’ Writer Says

 Neither Melania nor Donald Trump have responded to the tweet at the time of this post, though that is unlikely to last for long.

-The President is a known counterpuncher, and after polling his guests at the Inaugural Ball on Friday night, he is unlikely to hang it up.
+The president is a known counterpuncher, and after polling his guests at the Inaugural Ball on Friday night, he is unlikely to hang it up.

 Beyond the tweets, however, Melania Trump is a fierce defender of the family’s image, having gone after some news outlets during the election season for posting unverified and unfounded stories.
 In fact, one of the biggest stories implied that Barron Trump had autism.
 (Not true at all, but Trump’s opponents did seize on it.)

-This is one of those cases where Rich might want to hear from the President before she does Barron’s mother.
+This is one of those cases where Rich might want to hear from the president before she does Barron’s mother.

 This exchange with Barron #Inauguration #BarronTrump @CassandraRules pic.twitter.com/4xB4r9jm4G —???????????????????????????????????????? (@BrexitPlus) January 20, 2017